TarekRaafat/skalex/ARCHITECTURE.md

 ### `collection.search(query, { filter, limit, minScore })`

-1. `await this.database.embed(query)` - produce a query vector via the configured adapter.
+1. `await this._ctx.embed(query)` - produce a query vector via the configured adapter (the embed function is wired through `_ctx` rather than reaching into the Skalex instance directly).
 2. Get candidates: `filter` present -> `_findAllRaw(filter)` (structured pre-filter, leverages `IndexEngine`); no filter -> `this._data`.
 3. For each candidate with a `_vector`, compute `cosineSimilarity(queryVector, doc._vector)`.
 4. Drop candidates below `minScore`.